 Every game we review is scored using the same rubric, with a score of ten representing a perfect game and a score of zero representing the worst game ever.
 One thing you should know is that we don’t do score inflation; an average game may score a four, five, or six in our rubric; some very good games will get sevens and eights.
 We realize this is going against the grain a bit as the common practice in gaming media seems to be that anything below an 8 is awful, but we think that having the middle-of-the-road score (five) be truly average will help give you a better idea of which games are the best and how these games compare to each other.
 (That said, though, these review scores are just our opinions).

 If you’re an Asia-based game developer want to get your game reviewed, simply get in touch and let us know.
 If you’re a game developer who’s not based in Asia and would like to get your game reviewed, you may want to look elsewhere.
-There are a billion sites about global gaming, but we’re focused on Asia here and we intend to stay that way, so unless your game has a strong Asia connection or hook of some kind, we’re probably not going to review it.
+There are a billion sites about global gaming, but we’re focused on Asia here and we intend to stay that way.

 Mary-Anne Lee likes animals and video games, and runs an animal welfare charity when she’s not working.
 She used to write for IGN Asia and has an on-again-off-again love affair with World of Warcraft.

 Charlie Custer spends his days (and nights) writing about games.
 Prior to Games in Asia he was an editor at Tech in Asia for several years.
 He’s also written freelance articles about social issues in China for a variety of outlets, including The Guardian and The Atlantic.
 His favorite game level of all time is ‘The Milkman Conspiracy’ from Psychonauts.

 Charlie is based in the US of A.